Diversity, Equity, and Inclusion Council

 1 – Special Assistant to the President for Equity and Inclusion (co-chair)

 Terms: Employee members serve two-year terms, not to exceed four consecutive years.
 Members' terms are staggered.
 Student members serve one-year terms not to exceed more than two years consecutively.
-A rotating co-chair is selected by the council to serve for one academic year.
 Exceptions may be made by President's Cabinet.

 Selection of Members: Vacant positions are announced.
-Applications and nominations are screened by the Diversity Council Leadership Team.
-The Diversity Council and President's Cabinet confirms membership.
+Applications and nominations are screened by the Diversity, Equity, and Inclusion Council Leadership Team.
+The Diversity, Equity, and Inclusion Council and President's Cabinet confirms membership.

 Principle Administrator: The Special Assistant to the President for Equity and Inclusion serves as the principle administrator of the council.